- The Embassy

 Women in the UAE

-The Constitution of the UAE guarantees equal rights for both men and women.
-Under the Constitution, women enjoy the same legal status, claim to titles, access to education and the right to practice professions as men.
-They are also guaranteed the same access to employment, health and family welfare facilities.
-The rights of women to inherit property are also guaranteed and ensured.
+Gender equality is of paramount importance in the UAE, and the Constitution of the UAE guarantees equal rights for both men and women.
+Under the Constitution, women enjoy the same legal status, claim to titles, access to education, the right to practice professions, and the right to inherit property as men.
+Women are also guaranteed the same access to employment, health and family welfare facilities.
+As a leader of equality in economics, government, education and health, the UAE has been named one of the region’s pioneers.
+To learn more about the UAE’s pioneering women, click here to watch interviews.

 - The literacy rate of women in the UAE was 90 percent in 2007.